jonathanio/update-systemd-resolved/docs/nixos-modules.md

-Whether to flush ` systemd-resolved `’s upon starting the VPN\.
+Whether to flush ` systemd-resolved `’s cache upon starting the VPN\.

 See ` resolvectl(1) `'s coverage of ` flush-caches ` for a